bravesoftdz/Delphi-multidex/README.md

 Build your project.

 Add the generated dex files (ProjectDir\Configuration\classes.dex classes2.dex ...) on your project deployment page.
+Set Remote Path to Classes\

 Rebuild.